GenericMappingTools/gmt/doc_modern/rst/source/grdimage.rst

 from the input data grid.
 Values outside this range will be clipped.
 Such intensity files can be created from the grid using :doc:`grdgradient` and, optionally, modified by :doc:`grdmath` or :doc:`grdhisteq`.
-Yet as a third alternative available when GMT is build with GDAL support the grd_z file can be an image referenced or not (than see **-Dr**).
-In this case the images can be illuminated with the file provided via the **-I** option.
+A third alternative is available when GMT is build with GDAL support.
+Pass *img* which can be an image file (geo-referenced or not).
+In this case the images can opetionally be illuminated with the file provided via the **-I** option.
 Here, if image has no coordinates then those of the intensity file will be used.